-If you are thinking about studying for a degree in Engineering, the new Degree Apprenticeships could provide you with a great new way to get your degree for free.
+Engineering Degree Apprenticeships could provide you with a great new way to get your Engineering degree for free and learn on the job skills while you study.
 With Engineering skills in short supply, degree apprenticeships in Engineering look set to boom.

 Although Degree apprenticeships are still in their infancy, there are already several different types of Engineering Degree Apprenticeships available.